darrenjkt/MS3D/README.md

 - Please refer to [Dataset Preparation](docs/DATASET_PREPARATION.md) to prepare the datasets.
 - Please refer to [GETTING_STARTED.md](docs/GETTING_STARTED.md) to learn more about how to use MS3D.
 We are also planning on releasing a guide for custom datasets, stay tuned!
-- Please refer to [Parameter Explanation](docs/PARAMETERS.md) on a guide of how to tune MS3D parameters
+- Please refer to [Parameter Explanation](docs/PARAMETERS.md) on a guide of how to tune MS3D parameters.
+- Please refer to [Visualization Tools](docs/VISUALIZATION.md) to learn how to use our visualization tools.

 ## Model Zoo
 For all tables below, "GT-FT" refers to fine-tuning the pre-trained detector using ground-truth labels from the target domain.
-If not stated in the table, the model used is SECOND-IoU.
 Results are reported at IoU=0.7 evaluated at 40 recall levels (R40).

 ### Target Domain: nuScenes

 Models for target-nuscenes can be downloaded [here](https://drive.google.com/drive/folders/17KYsR6jfNm-erTwN2KvaeicrzUsZ1Vmi?usp=share_link).
 We also provide MS3D results for fine-tuning with multi-frame detection as is common on nuScenes models to demonstrate that we can further boost performance.
+All models below use SECOND-IoU.
 |Method           | Source | Vehicle (BEV) | Vehicle (3D) |
 | -----           | :-----:| :--------: | :-----: |
 | SN              | Waymo  | 33.23      | 18.57   | - |